-Before you book car hire, don't forget to consider the alternatives.
-Unecessary car hire can be an expensive, unused hindrance.
-Car swaps, public transport and even taking your own car may work out cheaper for some destinations.
-Go through this checklist first:
+Before you book car hire, consider the alternatives.
+Unnecessary car hire can be an expensive, unused hindrance.
+Car swaps, public transport or taking your own car can work out cheaper, depending on where you're going.

 But it's still possible to save £100s on cover, if you know where to look.
 While many of the methods to save are similar to car insurance, there are a few issues that are specifically for motorbike and scooter cover:

 If you drive to work, buy monthly car parking with one of the big chains or pay over the odds for your regular Saturday football space, you might be able to halve costs by renting a private space.
 Plus you can get a rough idea of savings in seconds.

 Try ParkLet's price guide tool, which lets you search for guideline UK parking prices on a map.
 Just drag the area of the map you'd like to park in under the 'X'.
 You'll only find the best average prices ParkLet can offer, so even if the saving's good, use it as a benchmark to beat.